giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-cloud-director/_index.md

 ## Cloud Director infrastructure

-VMware Cloud Director must run with API version 36 compatibility at least.
-However, it is highly recommended to run VCD 10.4 or above as it includes shared virtual service IPs.
+VMware Cloud Director must run at least with API version v36.0 compatibility (minimum version VCD v10.3).
+It is highly recommended to run VCD v10.4 or above as it includes shared virtual service IPs.

 ## VCD User permissions